 About Kemp Guitars

-In 2009, I, Matt Kemp, made and sold my first handcrafted guitar.
-Since then, I've been taking orders from all over the world and building a portfolio of custom and stock guitars.
+Twelve years ago, in 2009, I successfully made and sold my first electric guitar.
+Since then, I've been taking orders from all over the world and building a portfolio of handcrafted custom and stock guitars from my Cornwall-based workshop.

 "It all started at the age of 16 when I bought my first electric guitar, a second-hand Columbus Super-strat (Soloist™ copy).
 It was the first time I had really picked up a guitar and although I dedicated a lot of my time learning to play, I spent as much time looking at ways to make this guitar look and sound better.